Samples › Freelance Graphic Designer

 The truth is that most hiring managers prefer a traditional resume format.

-Creative resume templates, like the one pictured here, can actually hurt your chances of landing an interview.
-Instead, you should use a basic resume format that quickly communicates your basic information and qualifications–like the one included below.
+Creative resume templates can harm your chances of landing an interview.
+Instead, you should use a basic resume format that quickly communicates your basic information and qualifications — like the one included below.
+Instead of using your professional resume as an example of your work, include a link to a curated online portfolio.

-Freelance Graphic Designer resume (text format)
+Freelance Graphic Designer resume example

-How confident are you feeling about your resume?
-If you need more help, you can always refer to the following resume sample for a position.
+How confident do you feel about your resume?
+If you need more help, you can always refer to the following resume sample for inspiration.
+As you can see here, your graphic designer resume doesn’t have to be complicated.
+Outline the most important information for a hiring manager and make sure that it’s easy to read.
+Take a look below:

 Name